-Pursuant to Mr. Leonard's employment agreement, which was in effect during 2019, we provide a monthly allowance of \$7,500 for housing in the San Francisco Bay Area, where our principal offices are located.
+Pursuant to Mr. Leonard's employment agreement, which was in effect in 2020 prior to his resignation as our Chief Executive Officer, we provided a monthly allowance of \$7,500 for housing in the San Francisco Bay Area, where our principal offices are located.
 We also provided to Mr. Leonard reimbursement of commuting expenses to our principal offices and reimbursed certain taxes incurred by him in connection with our reimbursement of certain of his travel expenses.

-We believe these benefits are reasonable and are intended to facilitate Mr. Leonard being accessible to the business as required.
-Other than the housing allowance and commuting reimbursements provided to Mr. Leonard, we do not provide perquisites or other personal benefits to our NEOs.
+We believe these benefits are reasonable and are intended to facilitate the applicable NEO's relocation and/or accessibility to the business as required.
+Other than the benefits described above, we do not provide perquisites or other personal benefits to our NEOs.